bobg/dates/Readme.md

 ## Usage

-In all of the following cases, a date argument can be the string “today” to mean today’s date.
+In all of the following cases, a date argument can be the string `today` to mean today’s date.

 ```sh